New enforceable guidelines for Botox® advertising from CAP

 As a responsible academy of aesthetic medicine, Acquisition Aesthetics urges all their graduates to act diligently and responsibly when using social platforms to attract new patients and ensure strict adherence to the guidelines.
 We have updated our course learning materials to highlight and reinforce the practical, ethical application of the CAP Code within the theoretical segment of all courses.

-If you’re interested in training with us, you can view all our available courses here
+If you’re interested in joining our botox training academy, you can view all our available courses here

 .
 If you’d like to discuss your training options further, email firstname.lastname@example.org